Architecture Description

 A --> A ++: Wants to allow Clerk to do Clerk things.

-note left:Here Clerk and Admin are synonymous\nwith different instances of the store app.
+note left:Here Clerk and Admin are synonymous\nwith different instances of the shop app.

 A -> A: Generate a fresh invite keypair consisting of: \nInvite _Secret_ (**IS**) and Invite _Verifier_ (**IV**)